 High-risk payment gateways

-Some payment gateways may find it difficult to process high-risk merchant accounts due to these additional security authentication and fraud screening parameters that are set in place.
-This is especially prevalent in cases of the 6012 MCC due to the new legislation surrounding it.
+Some payment gateways may find it difficult to process high-risk businesses due to these additional security authentication and fraud screening parameters that are set in place.

 That is why, when choosing your payment provider, you’ll want to ensure they can provide your high-risk merchant account with a payment gateway strongly equipped with solutions to protect against chargebacks and credit card fraud.
 Let’s quickly run through a few key features to look out for: